Thijs20891019/GitHub_page/README.md

 - Worsham, Joseph, and Jugal Kalita.
 "Genre identification and the compositional effect of genre in literature."
 Proceedings of the 27th international conference on computational linguistics.
 2018.

 Research question and hypotheses:
+- Research Question:
-- Research Question: Comparing Romance novels and fantasy novels, how many words in novels are only seen in one and not the other genre?
+  - Comparing Romance novels and fantasy novels, how many words in novels are only seen in one and not the other genre?
+- Hypothesis:
-- Hypothesis: There are certain words found in fantasy novels or romance novels that are not found in the other genre.
+  - There is a difference in unique words found in fantasy novels that are not found in romance novels and unique words found in romance novels that are not found in fantasy novels.

 Method:
 - Independent variables: